-6 For Life Health Assessment uses a finger-stick blood test, along with blood pressure and other factors to predict your risk of developing 6 conditions: Heart disease, stroke, congestive heart failure, diabetes, Chronic Obstructive Pulmonary Disease (COPD), and lung cancer.
+6 For Life Health Screening Assessment uses a finger-stick blood test, along with blood pressure screening and other factors to predict your risk of developing 6 conditions: Heart disease, stroke, congestive heart failure, diabetes, Chronic Obstructive Pulmonary Disease (COPD), and lung cancer.

-Schedule this Screening
+Schedule this Health Screening Assessment

 *Screening availability may be limited by location.

 6 for Life preventive health risk assessment test uses a finger-stick blood test and a scientific tool to predict your 5-year risk of developing six chronic conditions.
 It starts with a brief, one-page questionnaire about your health history and your lifestyle habits.
 Next, a simple finger-stick blood test measures your good and bad cholesterol and your glucose (sugar) levels.
 We also measure your blood pressure, your waist size, and calculate your body mass index.

 This is all run through a predictive program based on more than 100 clinical studies, including the landmark Framingham Heart Study.
 The report provides a Risk Score (0 through 100) that will determine if the risk is Low, Moderate, High, or Very High.
 The report also outlines steps you can take to reduce your risk for developing these conditions.

 Modifiable risk factors are ones you can change.
 They are the ones you can take steps to reduce or eliminate from your overall risk factor profile.
 Modifiable risk factors include:

 The big one here is family history.
 You can’t change your mother’s history or your father’s.
 If a first-degree female relative has suffered one before the age of 65, you are at greater risk of developing cardiovascular disease.